bvoo/arcadewiki/README.md

-# Rectangle Directory — Contributing Guide
+# Arcade.Wiki — Contributing Guide

 Thanks for helping improve Rectangle Directory!
 This guide explains how to add and maintain controller pages using MDX.